Questions and answers on COVID-19 vaccines for children

 Why are vaccines different for children and adults?
 And how are vaccines for children authorised?
 Find the answers here.

-In July 2021, the first corona vaccine was rolled out in Denmark for vaccination of children aged 12 to 15 years.
-The European Commission has now also authorised the vaccine for younger children aged 5 to 11, and the recommendation to vaccinate this age group is backed by the Danish Health Authority (in Danish).
+In July 2021, the first corona vaccine was rolled out in Denmark for vaccination of children aged 12 to 15 years, and in November 2021, the EU Commission also approved the vaccine for smaller children aged 5-11, and the recommendation to vaccinate this age group is backed by the Danish Health Authority (in Danish).

 Why is the authorisation of vaccines for children and for adults different?

 Children are not just small adults.
 They grow, their immune system develops, and they can catch other diseases than adults.
 They might not react the same to the vaccine, perhaps the dose should be different, and perhaps they will need more or fewer jabs.
 All of this makes it important to study the efficacy and safety of vaccines in children.

 What happens when the EMA authorises vaccines for children?

 Vaccine manufacturers are required to perform clinical studies in children of all ages, and the vaccines are only authorised if the studies establish them to be effective and safe.
 The EMA experts who sit on the Paediatric Committee (PDCO) have decided the number of required paediatric studies, age groups and how the trials should be constructed.
 For each vaccine, a paediatric investigation plan (PIP) has been worked out.
 All PIPs are available at the website of the EMA, one of which is the Pfizer/BioNTech PIP.
 The website also provides information about other requirements imposed on vaccine manufacturers in regard to studies in children.